Tour type: Shoestring

 Other items: We also recommend you bring a sun hat, sunscreen, sunglasses, a basic first aid kit, toiletries, money belt, small torch, camera & charger.

-We run regular small-group departures on this tour starting on Sundays throughout the year.
+We run regular departures on this tour starting on Thursdays throughout the year.
 All departures are guaranteed to run with a minimum of 2 people.
-Departure dates and prices are listed on our website and on a separate dates & prices sheet available on request.
+We can also run this tour privately starting on any other dates.
+Please contact us for details and prices based on the number of people in your party and your preferred dates.

 If you would like to book a place on this tour, please complete the online reservation form on our website (via the Dates & Prices tab on the tour page).
 You may make a deposit or full payment online, or just hold a reservation if you prefer (full payments are due 8 weeks before departure).
 We will then contact you with more details about how to complete your booking.
 Payments may be made by debit or credit card (subject to a card processing fee), or by making a bank transfer, or posting us a cheque/bank draft.
 Full details will be provided in your booking confirmation email.
 Please contact us if you would like any more information or have any questions before making a booking.